 Protects Against Arsenic Toxicity

 Long-term exposure to this element can lead to the development of cancer and heart disease.
-Research on lab animals has shown that moringa leaves combat effects of arsenic toxicity.
+Research on lab animals has shown that moringa leaves to combat the effects of arsenic toxicity.

 Good for the Stomach

 The leaves have antibiotic and antimicrobial properties which make them an ideal remedy against digestive disorders.
 Even the high amount of B vitamins in the leaves helps in improving digestion.

 Moringa leaves are rich sources of calcium and phosphorus.
 Both of these elements are needed for good bone health.
 Since moringa leaves have an anti-inflammatory nature, they help combat arthritis and may even heal bones that are damaged.

 Moringa leaves are antiseptic and fight off many bacterial infections.
 They are even beneficial towards wound healing and help to heal bruises, minor cuts, and burns quickly as they reduce the clotting time.